felipero/full_stack_code_sample/README.md

-# Chattermill Code Challenge by Felipe Rodrigues
+# Full Stack Code Sample in Elixir by Felipe Rodrigues

 ## Requirements